fastfetch

 Q: I want feature A / B / C. Will fastfetch support it?

 Fastfetch is a system information tool.
-We only accept hardware or system level software feature requests.
-For most personal uses, I recommend using Command
+We only accept hardware or system-level software feature requests.
+For most personal uses, I recommend using the Command

-module to detect it yourself, which can be used to grab output from a custom shell script:
+module to implement custom functionality, which can be used to grab output from a custom shell script:

 // This module shows the default editor